ccrosby1/cst-323/phonebook/docs/activity4.md

  - Details page of created Role

-### 2. Create an EC2 Key Pair
+ 4. Search for Key Pairs in the AWS console and select Key Pairs

- 1. Search for Key Pairs in the AWS console and create a new key pair named MyKeyPair
+ 5. Create a new key pair using:

- 2. Use:
+ 	- Name: MyKeyPair

-    - ED25519 as the key type
+    - Key type: ED25519

- 	- .ppk as the file format
+ 	- File format: .ppk

- 3. Download and save the key
+ 6. Download and save the key

  ![Key setup](images/AWS-Key.png)

  - Newly created Key Pair

 ### 3. Create the Elastic Beanstalk Application Environment